kbatsuren/MorphyNet/README.md

 # MorphyNet

+MorphyNet is a large-scale, high-quality multilingual database of derivational and inflectional morphology.
 Currently, MorphyNet contains 13.5M inflectional and 696K derivational instances of 15 languages.
 Most importantly, we have morpheme segmentations.

 ## Inflectional morphology: